How to fix a broken puzzle piece

 Repairing a puzzle piece that has a clean break requires a few household items that you might have laying around.

-Step 8: Repair any areas of discolorization with Sharpie marker, colored pencil, or other method.
+PRO TIP: Repair any areas that may be discolored with a Sharpie marker, colored pencil, or other method.
 Try to match the color as closely as possible.
-Easy does it is the rule for this step.

 Join Us On Facebook For More Tips